Man dies by suicide after jumping onto road from metro track in Kochi, services disrupted

 "When the security personnel tried to calm him, he threatened to jump off the viaduct.
 We then alerted the police and the Fire Force," the spokesperson added.

-A police team rushed to the spot and tried to dissuade the youth, who by then had climbed the iron boundary wall of the viaduct.
+A police team rushed to the spot and tried to dissuade the youth who by then climbed the iron boundary wall of the viaduct.
 He then jumped off the viaduct to the road below, nearly a height of 18 to 20 feet.

 The onlookers and police personnel tried to save him, but the youth suffered serious injuries.
-He was rushed to a nearby private hospital and his condition is stated to be critical.
+He was rushed to a nearby private hospital, but succumbed to his injuries.

+"We tried to save him by spreading a safety net below.
+But he deliberately moved and jumped to the other side to avoid the net and suffered serious head injury.
+We tried our best but could n't save him," a Fire Force official said.

 "The metro services resumed after 30 to 40 minutes.
 An internal inquiry into the incident has been ordered," the spokesperson said.